sof202/ChromOptimise/README.md

 To display a short version of the preamble for each script in the command line, run the script with a `-h` or `--help` flag.

 ## Software requirements
-This pipeline requires a unix-flavored OS with the following software installed:
+This pipeline requires a unix-flavoured OS with the following software installed:
 - [Bash](https://www.gnu.org/software/bash/) (>=4.2.46(2))
 - [SLURM Workload Manager](https://slurm.schedmd.com/overview.html) (>=20.02.3)
 - [SAMtools](http://www.htslib.org) (>=1.9)